npmitchell/dynamicAtlas/README.md

 ## System and software requirements

-- OS: Tested on Mac OS Sequoia 15.1, Linux Ubuntu 18.04.6, and Windows 10, but will also work on other operating systems, as long as these systems support MATLAB installation.
+- OS: Tested on Mac OS Sequoia 15.1, Windows 10, and Linux Ubuntu 18.04.6 LTS, but will also work on other operating systems, as long as these systems support MATLAB installation.

-- Software: Tested on MATLAB R2023a and R2024a, but will work with any recent MATLAB release.
+- Software: Tested on MATLAB R2024a and R2024b, but will work on any recent MATLAB release.
+No other software dependencies are required.

 - Hardware: No non-standard hardware required.
-Around 30 GB of hard drive space required for MATLAB, and performance is optimized when RAM is around 18 GB or more.
+Around 30 GB of hard drive space is required for MATLAB, and performance is optimized when RAM is at least 18 GB.

 ## Installation